Is Your Website Still WCAG 2.1 Compliant?

 Plugins can assist.
 They do not replace comprehensive accessibility implementation.

 Accessibility is not a feature you activate.
-It’s a system you build intentionally.
+It is a system you build intentionally.

 Accessibility Is Not Static